ZalinoTech/OdooPos18/README.md

 - Accessing and processing orders and order lines programmatically.
 - Applying discounts to order lines dynamically.
 - Exploring advanced techniques to extend and customize POS features.

+This repository demonstrates advanced Odoo 18 Point of Sale (POS) customization techniques, covering the following features:

+- Demonstrates how to add and load new fields in Odoo POS 18.
+- Explains the process of using backend fields in the POS system.
+- Guides on adding fields to existing models in Odoo.
+- Covers the inheritance of templates to enhance existing views by adding fields.
+- Shows how to implement special discounts for employees based on a custom field in product records.
+- How Controllers Work, by adding a custom controller to validate employee

 These enhancements will empower you to tailor the POS system according to unique business requirements.
 By the end of this version, you will gain in-depth knowledge to develop and manage custom POS functionalities seamlessly.